 Forbes reports that artificial intelligence (AI) is expected to replace 16% of HR jobs within the next 10 years.
-While the impacts of AI on those in HR- and recruiting-related roles are in many ways still unclear, we don’t believe that today’s HR professionals will necessarily find themselves without a position 10 years hence.
-In fact, we believe that AI and automation will help many shift time from administrative work and other low-value tasks to evaluative and creative work that will prove to be more meaningful and impactful.
-AI will also improve human performance on a wide range of the types of work that makes HR such a rewarding, and important, part of any organization, and in so doing, will drive cost and performance benefits that will help companies to be more successful in attracting, hiring, developing and retaining the talent they need.
+While the impacts of AI in HRM- and recruiting-related roles are in many ways still unclear, we don’t believe that today’s HR professionals will necessarily find themselves without a position 10 years hence.
+In fact, we believe that AI in HRM and automation will help many shift time from administrative work and other low-value tasks to evaluative and creative work that will prove to be more meaningful and impactful.
+Artificial intelligence in HRM will improve performance on a wide range of the types of work that makes HR such a rewarding, and important, part of any organization, and in so doing, will drive cost and performance benefits that will help companies to be more successful in attracting, hiring, developing and retaining the talent they need.

-AI - and computer-assisted automation in general - will change work and stimulate HR innovation in many ways, but, broadly speaking, most of the changes to come will increase efficiency in terms of both time and resource usage, as well as improving managerial and corporate decision-making through more wide-spread and sophisticated usage of analytical methods and tools.
+AI in HRM will change work and stimulate HR innovation in many ways, but, broadly speaking, most of the changes to come will increase efficiency in terms of both time and resource usage, as well as improving managerial and corporate decision-making through more wide-spread and sophisticated usage of analytical methods and tools.

 Despite its promise, the introduction and usage of automation and AI in HR processes poses many challenges to companies and the staff who would benefit from them.